The pensioner denied winter fuel payment because she’s just £3 over threshold

 A pensioner is set to miss out on winter fuel help this year because she is just £3.32 above the weekly threshold for support.

-Lynne Perry, 69, who lives in Cornwall, says she gets just enough income from her state pension to push her above the £218.15 limit for Pension Credit, the government payment to older people who need extra help with their living costs.
+Lynne Perry, 69, who lives in Cornwall, says she gets just enough income from her state pension to push her above the £218.15 limit for pension credit, the government’s payment to older people who need extra help with their living costs.

 Chancellor Rachel Reeves decided to cut the winter allowance for the majority of recipients after inheriting what she described as a £22bn black hole in the public finances.
 An estimated 10.7 million pensioners will lose their fuel payment, which is worth up to £300, this winter.

 Ms Perry, who is a retired teacher, said she receives £885.88 every four weeks from her state pension.
-This pushes her £3.32 over the weekly income that qualifies her for Pension Credit, and by extension the winter fuel payment.
+This pushes her £3.32 over the weekly income threshold that determines whether a person can receive pension credit, and by extension the winter fuel payment.

 “I’ve recently had to move to a new place in Cornwall, because I’m a renter.
 I’ve moved to a converted barn that I’ve now found out has not been very well maintained.